BearCleverProud/nimo-markdown-cv/index.md

 - Built a system predicting the **categories the costumer will probably buy** given the purchase histories with the **accuracy of 0.78** using **SVM** <br>

 ### Super Mario Reinforcement Learning Project `JHU, 2020.4 - 2020.5` <br>
-- Built a neural network using **Proximal Policy Optimization**, which enables the Mario agent to finish world 1 level 1 by 20 seconds<br>
+- Built a neural network using **Proximal Policy Optimisation**, which enables the Mario agent to finish world 1 level 1 by 20 seconds<br>
 - Trained Mario to kill **as many monsters as possible**

 ### Database for Crime Data in Baltimore `JHU, 2019.11 - 2019.12` <br>
 - Designed the **scheme** for the database according to the dataset from [Baltimore Police Open Data](https://data.baltimorecity.gov/Public-Safety/BPD-Part-1-Victim-Based-Crime-Data/wsfq-mvij)
-- **Convert the csv file to SQL file** and import the data into the database
+- **Convert the csv file to sql file** and import the data into the database
 - Designed some queries to extract some interesting information

 ### Orbit System Generic class Development `HIT, 2019.2 - 2019.6` <br>